 Ground turkey – or even ground chicken – can work, but they don’t have as much fat as beef, so the meatballs will be a bit drier.
 If you’re feeling creative, you can also combine meat varieties.
 We often use 50/50 ground pork and ground beef.

-Can I make Meatballs without Breadcrumbs?
+Making Meatballs without Breadcrumbs?

 Should Meatballs be Pink in the Center?

-Yes and no. If you know that your meatballs are made from 100% beef, a slight touch of pink can be fine.
-But generally it’s not a great idea to eat pink meatballs.
+- Generally, it’s not a great idea to eat pink meatballs.
 And the internal temperature should ALWAYS be 160 degrees (F) or above.

-How to Store Meatballs?
+How to Store Cooked Meatballs

 How many Meatballs per person?

-This completely depends on the size of the meatballs… and the appetites of those eating them.
+- This completely depends on the size of the meatballs… and the appetites of those eating them.
 But a good rule of thumb is 4 to 5 meatballs per person.
-When we have really large parties (like Superbowl or 4th of July), I triple this meatball recipe so I know there’s plenty!

-Can I put Meatballs in a Crockpot?
+Meatballs in a Slow Cooker?

-Yes!!!
-But please fully cook them first.
-Otherwise they will fall apart.
-Once the meatballs are fully cooked, you can place them in the slow cooker, add in the sauce, and keep warm on the lowest setting.
-I suggest doubling the sauce if you’re going to have them in the crockpot for more than an hour.
+- Once fully cooked, the meatballs can go in the slow cooker.
+Then add the sauce and keep them warm on the lowest setting.
+I suggest doubling the sauce if you’ll have them in the crockpot for more than an hour.

 Easy Baked Meatballs